zfcampus/apigility-documentation/auth/authentication-oauth2.md

 In a nutshell, **always use HTTPS for OAuth2**, as it's the only way to guarantee message confidentiality and integrity with this protocol!

 Setup OAuth2
 ------------

-Before we jump into the different use cases for OAuth2 authentication we need to configure an authentication adapter for Apigility.
+Before we jump into the different use cases for OAuth2 authentication, we need to configure an authentication adapter for Apigility.
 Go to the Authentication page and click on the "New adapter"
 button: